-If you file a negligence claim, then that claim can be brought against a garage door controller, a garage door company, a property owner, or a property manager.
+If you file a negligence claim, that claim can be brought against the garage door controller, the garage door maintenance company, the property owner, and/or the property manager.

 Property owners can be held liable for dangerous conditions on their property that caused an accident or injury.

-Under premises liability laws, owners have a duty of care to visitors to keep the property safe.
+Under the premises liability laws, owners owe a duty of care to visitors to keep the property reasonably safe.

-If a homeowner negligently installs or maintains their garage door that resulted in an accident and injuries, they can be held responsible for the victim's damages.
+If a homeowner negligently installs or maintains their garage door resulting in an accident and injuries, they can be held responsible for the victim's damages.

-If the landlord owns or controls the property, anyone who suffers an injury due to a garage door garage door accident could to file a claim against the landlord.
+Anyone who suffers an injury due to a garage door accident could file a claim against the landlord if the landlord owns or controls the property.